 OIL AND A PLUS 8

-Plus 8 stock UK engines (1967- 2000) (1967-1996 for the US variant) relies on oil volume rather than than oil pressure as do other engines.
+The Plus 8 engine relies on oil volume rather than than oil pressure as do other engines.
 So the oil doesn't have to have extreme temperature or pressure capabilities.
-The use of synthetic or semi-synthetic oils for pre-GEMS is not necessary and a waste of money considering how often it is advisable to change the oil.
+The use of synthetic or semi-synthetic oils for pre-GEMS is not necessary and a waste of money considering how often it is advisable to change it with the engines made from 1968 to 1996 (USA) or fit until 2000 (UK).
 Frequent (2500-3000 mile) oil changes will have a much better effect on your engine than using expensive oils.
-It is a remarkably filthy engine and frequent oil changes avoids that.
-The later engine run with a crank driven oil pump and advise much LONGER oil change durations and more expensive oils.
-But this is to please owners, not the engines.

 A somewhat thicker standard oil doesn't hurt so 10W40 or 20W50 is a good option.
 The lifters, Detroit made for the 215 version, were made for 20W50.
 Make sure that you use an engine oil with good detergent qualities, particularly for the V-8's as they tend to be very sensitive to oil sludge.
 (Avoid Quaker State like the plague).
 Castrol Longlife is good..subject to the ZDDP codicil.